insunaa/cmangos_importer/README.md

 Specifically it uses the data gathered by a forked variant of the Questionably Epic Gear Exporter to recreate a character from Vanilla/TBC Classic servers on CMaNGOS Servers.

+To use the addon, copy it into your `AddOns` directory, reload the game and then type `/gearexport` into the chat.
+This will open a window with your characters data.
+Copy the entire thing into a text file like `exported_character.txt` which is used by the python importer script.

 Usage: `python3 main.py exported_character.txt expansion`
 The `expansion` parameter is optional and can be `0` for 1.15.x -> 1.12.x or `1`(default) for 2.5.x -> 2.4.3 or `2` for 3.4.x -> 3.3.5